 Take action with an Action Group

 Invitations for Commitment were first launched in 2012, with the adoption of the Communication relating to the EIP on AHA.
 The second Invitation for Commitments was held in 2013.
 The third Invitation ran in 2016.
-The next Invitation to commit will be launched by 2019.
-Although regular invitations are sent out, both EIP on AHA current and future members can submit their commitments at any time.
-This activity has led to a growth in members from some hundreds to around 3,500 today.
+The Action Groups are currently engaged in future planning activities for 2020.
+The commitment activity has led to a growth in Action Group members from some hundreds to around 3,500 today.

 Reference sites are regions, cities, integrated hospitals or care organisations that focus on a comprehensive, innovation-based approach to active and healthy ageing.
 They offer concrete examples of their positive impact on active and healthy ageing.
 Reference Sites demonstrate synergies between different actions, breakthrough solutions within a short time frame, and the added value of taking a holistic approach.

 The first Call for Reference Sites took place in 2016.
 You can find more information about that call document here.
 To find out more about getting involved in twinning activities among Reference Sites, regional representatives should contact [email protected] indicating their expertise and needs for knowledge transfer.
-The next Call for Reference Sites will be launched in 2019.
+There is an ongoing Call for Reference Sites that will close on the 16th December 2019.